 Certainly a dramatic cover, and far better than the dull one we got last time!

-The idea of zombies being a Sontaran’s worst nightmare was an interesting idea.
+The idea of zombies being a Sontaran’s worst nightmare was an interesting spin on the race.
 Being denied a glorious death and instead being brought back to walk around and attack people randomly would indeed demoralise the cloned war race.
 The scenes where The Doctor and Romana try to help Lenk and his men are good, they both know they can’t be “friends” due to the complete opposite viewpoint on war, but The Doctor ignores this because he knows they’re in trouble, but doesn’t know how to stop it… or even what it is.

 There are some fun scenes in the second half between The Doctor and “Sergeant Major Stom”, including a tank ride and some general new series-esque “Sontaran thinks war-related things are the only answer” jokes.
 It works well.